tableau-mkt/components-boilerplate/README.md

 ```$ grunt```

 ### Finish
-Produce the full style.css file, run it through css prefixer, and generate the kss-node based styleguide.
+Produce the full style.css file, run it through css prefixer, and generate the kss-node based style guide.
 ```$ grunt build```

 ## Defining a Component